 He was born on February 5, 1925 in Pomona to Wenceslao and Margarita Banales.
 He attended Pomona public schools and was a lifelong resident.
 During his youth he enjoyed sports, especially baseball and boxing.

-A proud U.S. Army veteran of WWII, he served from June 1943 to January 1946.
+, he served from June 1943 to January 1946.
 He was assigned as an Anti-Aircraft Machine Gunner, sharpshooter with the 127th Anti-Aircraft Artillary Battalion in the European Theater of Operations.
 He served in the battles and campaigns of Ardennes, Rhineland, Central Europe, and Ground Combat in England.
 A commendation was received from Britain for his participation with the 127th AAA Battalion in the "Battle of the Flying Bomb" in Southern England.
 Decorations and Citations included American Campaign Medal, European African Middle Eastern Campaign Medal, Good Conduct Medal and World War II Victory Medal.